JonathanSchndr/vitepress-plugin-auto-sidebar/README.md

 * contentRoot – Default: '/'
   > String Root of your VitePress Docs
 * contentDirs – Default: ['/']
-  > Array of indexable contentRoot dirs, if you want to include seperatly
+  > Array of indexable contentRoot dirs, if you want to include seperatly.
+Accepts `string[]` or `{ path: string, title?: string }[]`
 * collapsible – Default: true
   > Boolean whether the first level can be unfolded
 * collapsed – Default: true
   > Boolean whether the first level items are already expanded after loading
+* useFrontMatter - Default: false
+  > Boolean whether use front-matter for title of items

 **Tips：** If you want to ignore a file, name the `.md` file with an underscore ( `_` ).